-Read 180 6 Year-Long
+REACH Reading 6 Year-Long

-Read 180 is a year-long reading intervention program that provides individualized instruction to meet each student's reading needs.
-A computer-based curriculum, the technology collects data based on individual responses and adjusts instruction to meet students' needs at their level, supporting their path to reading mastery.
+REACH Reading is a year-long reading intervention program that provides individualized instruction to meet each student's reading needs.
 This course is available to students with a teacher recommendation based on past NWEA reading scores.